 Organizations across Oklahoma provide opportunities for K-12 students to participate in science, technology, engineering and mathematics (STEM) activities.
-OneNet encourages our customers to involve their students in these initiatives to continue promoting STEM education in our state.
-This page is dedicated to helping connect our customers to local resources that provide engaging opportunities for today’s students and tomorrow’s professionals.
+OneNet encourages our subscribers to involve their students in these initiatives to continue promoting STEM education in our state.
+This page is dedicated to helping connect our subscribers to local resources that provide engaging opportunities for today’s students and tomorrow’s professionals.
 Learn more about these resources and how your organization can involve its students.
+You can also find organizations that offer STEM activities for families to do at home here!

 University of Oklahoma K-20 Center